sksamuel/scrimage/README.md

-### How to use
+### Including Scrimage in your project

 Scrimage is available on maven central.
+Add the dependency to your pom.xml:

 Maven:
 ```xml